abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 come slowly, it can come on our terms, it can come not on our terms at all—more often than not, that is what happens.
 So, the preparation for death is reflection and investigation on a day-to-day basis.
-One of the chants in the chanting book is called “*abhinha paccavekkhana*”: things that are to be reflected upon again and again.
+One of the chants in the chanting book is called *abhiṇha-paccavekkhana*: things that are to be reflected upon again and again.
 The Buddha said we should be reflecting on these on a daily basis.

 “I am of the nature to age; I have not gone beyond aging.
 I am of the nature to sicken; I have not gone beyond sickness.
 I am of the nature to